 4. Add greenery with house plants

 Plants are an easy win to add to your design arsenal.
-They add colour, shape and (literally) life to a space.
-There are some great places you can pick up inexpensive, high-quality foliage: Ikea, Homebase, and Waitrose all have a great selection and are small budget friendly.
-Larger house plants can however still be expensive so to create the illusion of your room being filled lots of greenery, arrange groups of small plants at different heights.
+They add color, shape and (literally) life to a space.
+There are some great places you can pick up inexpensive, high-quality foliage: Ikea have a great selection and are small budget-friendly.
+Larger house plants can however still be expensive so to create the illusion of your room being filled with lots of greenery, arrange groups of small plants at different heights.

 5. Believe in the power of paint

-One of the easiest and cheapest things you can do to switch up a space is don your DIY dungarees and get painting.
-There is loads of good-quality, low priced paint out there, but if you really want to save you could just buy a small pot and paint one wall or alcoves for a pop of colour.
-Need inspiration?
-Don't miss our paint ideas for living rooms.
+One of the easiest living room ideas on a budget is to don your DIY dungarees and get painting.
+There is loads of good-quality, low priced paint out there, but if you really want to save you could just buy a small pot and paint one wall or alcoves for a pop of color.

 6. Put up (then take down) removable wallpaper